-Ebola and Marburg virus diseases are caused by the Ebola and Marburg viruses respectively.
-Both remain rare diseases, but have the potential to cause outbreaks with high case fatality rates.
-Ebola and Marburg viruses have caused outbreaks in the past, mostly in sub-Saharan tropical countries, notably in the central Africa region.
-The largest and most complex outbreak of Ebola virus disease was reported in three West African countries (Guinea, Liberia and Sierra Leone) from 2014–2016, with over 28 000 cases and 11 000 deaths.
+Ebola and Marburg virus diseases are caused by the Ebola and Marburg viruses, respectively.
+Both are rare diseases, but can cause outbreaks with high case fatality rates.
+Most outbreaks have occurred in sub-Saharan countries, notably in the central Africa region.
+The largest outbreak of Ebola virus disease occurred in three West African countries (Guinea, Liberia, and Sierra Leone) between 2014 and 2016, with over 28 000 cases and 11 000 deaths.

-Ebola and Marburg virus diseases are not airborne diseases and are generally considered not contagious before initial onset of symptoms.
-Transmission requires direct contact with blood, secretions, organs or other bodily fluids of dead or living infected persons or animals.
-Therefore, the risk of infection is considered very low if appropriate infection prevention and control precautions are strictly followed.
+Ebola and Marburg virus diseases are not airborne diseases and are generally considered not to be contagious before the onset of symptoms.
+Transmission requires direct contact with blood, secretions, organs, or other bodily fluids of dead or living infected people or animals.
+Therefore, the risk of infection is considered to be very low if appropriate infection prevention and control precautions are strictly followed.

 For both diseases, clinical illness starts as a flu-like syndrome, rapidly evolving to severe disease with often haemorrhagic symptoms.
-No licenced treatment or licenced vaccine is available for either diseases to date.
-Several potential treatments and candidate vaccines against Ebola virus disease have been or are currently used as investigational therapeutics evaluated in clinical trials.
+Two vaccines against Ebola virus disease have been granted market authorisations by the EU.

 Ebola and Marburg viruses are members of the Filoviridae family.

-The Ebolavirus genus includes four human-pathogenic distinct species: Ebola virus, species Zaire ebolavirus (ZEBOV), Bundibugyo virus, species Bundibugyo ebolavirus (BDBV), Taï Forest virus, species Tai Forest ebolavirus (TAFV) and Sudan virus, species Sudan ebolavirus (SUDV).
+The Ebolavirus genus includes four distinct species that are pathogenic to humans: Zaire ebolavirus (ZEBOV), Bundibugyo ebolavirus (BDBV), Tai Forest ebolavirus (TAFV) and Sudan ebolavirus (SUDV).
 All four species are found in Africa and cause serious illness in humans.
-In addition, Reston virus, species Reston ebolavirus (RESTV) can cause epizootics reported in the Philippines and China, but Reston virus only causes asymptomatic infection in humans.
+In addition, Reston ebolavirus (RESTV) can cause epizootics reported in the Philippines and China, but Reston virus only causes asymptomatic infection in humans.

 The Marburgvirus genus contains only one species, Marburg marburgvirus (MARV), which is responsible for several outbreaks of haemorrhagic fever in Africa.

-Ebola virus and Marburg virus are classified as biosafety level 4 (BSL-4) pathogens and require special containment and barrier protection measures for laboratory personnel, as well as for any persons taking care of potentially infected patients or dead bodies.
+Ebolavirus and Marburgvirus are classified as biosafety level 4 (BSL-4) pathogens and require special containment and barrier protection measures for laboratory personnel, as well as for any people taking care of potentially infected patients or dead bodies.

 Clinical features and sequelae